refi93/ledger-live/apps/ledger-live-mobile/docs/llm_e2e_testing.md

   - Debug: First, run `pnpm mobile start` to run Metro bundler, then in a separate terminal window run `pnpm mobile e2e:test -c android.emu.debug`
   - Release: `pnpm mobile e2e:test -c android.emu.release`

+> If you get an error for Android debug tests complaining that the emulator cannot find the bundled JS script, run `adb reverse tcp:8081 tcp:8081` before starting the tests (but make sure the emulator is already started).
+This makes it possible for the emulator to access the Metro bundler on your local machine.

 ### iOS

 Make sure you have the correct iPhone simulator that is listed in `detox.config.js` installed (currently 'iPhone 13').
 You can check if you do with `applesimutils --list`.
 Also make sure you have an iOS version installed for simulators by going to Xcode > Preferences > Components.
 You can try whichever version you like, but iOS 13.0 is known to work locally.